-With this call, the Harry Frank Guggenheim Foundation invites young, ambitious researchers from Africa to apply for a fellowship to conduct research in the USA.
+The Harry Frank Guggenheim Foundation is inviting young, ambitious researchers from Africa to apply for the HFG Young African Scholars Program in the USA.

 The program includes a methods workshop, fieldwork research grants of $2,000 USD each, editorial and publication assistance, and sponsorship at an international conference to present research findings.